 - 1. Disconnect power and air from the machine. - 2.
 The Drill Stop Switch and magnet are located inside the machine on the back side of the Face Plate, slightly to the left of the Pilot Drill Hole.
-See Fig 18.
+See Fig 17.

 - 3. Test for continuity across the terminals of the switch.
 The switch should be CLOSED with the Motor Carriage in neutral position. - 4.
 If the switch measures OPEN while the Motor Carriage is in neutral position, adjust the magnet closer to the switch and repeat step 3. - 5.
 Push the carriage forward until it makes contact against the Face Plate.
 The switch should now measure as OPEN.
 (A few kilo ohms of resistance are normal when the switch is OPEN.) - 6.
-If the switch does not OPEN loosen the mounting nuts and adjust the magnet as far as possible from the reed switch, and repeat step 5. - 7.
+If the switch does not OPEN loosen the mounting nuts and adjust the magnet as far as possible from the reed switch, and repeat step 5.
+If no more adjustment can be made, flip the magnet 180 degrees to see if that will allow the switch to open during testing. - 7.
 If the switch continuously measures CLOSED regardless of how far away the magnet is, replace the switch assembly. - 8.
 If the switch continuously measures OPEN regardless of how close the magnet is, replace the switch assembly. - 9.
 If the switch needs to be replaced the laminate strip on the front of the machine may need to be removed to access the switch retaining screws.
 Pry the laminate free from the case with a sharpened putty knife.
 Contact Castle for a replacement laminate strip.

-Note: If a dry cycle is preformed to confirm function of the switch and the drill bit stays extended, verify that the carriage plate is not hitting the front of the switch/magnet.
+Note: If a dry cycle is preformed to confirm function of the switch and the drill bit stays extended, verify that the carriage plate is not hitting the front of the switch/ magnet.
 The carriage plate should land in between the switch and the magnet.